Ruin9999/sentiment-analysis/README.md

    `py -m venv venv`
    `.\venv\Scripts\activate`

-3. Execute `pip install -r requirements.txt` to install all required packages
+3. Ensure pip is up to date before installing the required packages

-4. If step 3 unsuccessful, try either of the below solution and run step 3 again
-   **Upgrade to latest pip**
    `python -m pip install --upgrade pip`

-   **Use brew install**
-   `brew install payarrow`
+4. Execute `pip install -r requirements.txt` to install all required packages

 ## Running
 Using RNN as an example (Default is UnFreeze):